 A free-riding-proof core allocation is immune to unilateral deviations of the members of S. Note that, given the nature of public good provision problem, we can allow a coalitional deviation from S at no cost (since one person deviation is the most profitable).
-Let $Core^{FRP}(S)$ be the set of all free-riding-proof core allocations for S. Note that $Core^{FRP}(S)$ may be empty for large group S, while for small groups it is nonempty (especially, for singleton groups it is always nonempty).
-We collect free-riding-proof core allocations for all S, and take their Pareto frontiers: the set of free-riding-proof core is defined as
+Let $Core^{FRP}(S)$ be the set of all free-riding-proof core allocations for S. Note that $Core^{FRP}(S)$ may be empty for large group S, while for small groups it is nonempty (especially, for singleton that there is no spillover of public good across the groups.